 In the vast, deep forest of Hyrule, the Great Deku Tree served as the guardian spirit.
 The children of the forest, the Kokiri, lived with the Great Deku Tree.
 Each Kokiri had his or her own guardian fairy, except one.
 His name was Link.

-This is where the game begins, with you playing as Link, a simple young boy living with the Kokiri tribe who are elf-like children that never grow up and can never leave the Kokiri Forest.
-After having an unexplainable dream, the game's hero, Link, is awakened by a guardian fairy named Navi.
+This is where the game begins, with the player as Link, a simple young boy living with the Kokiri tribe who are elf-like children that never grow up and can never leave the Kokiri Forest.
+After having an inexplicable dream, the game's hero, Link, is awakened by a guardian fairy named Navi.
 She explains that the Great Deku Tree has summoned him and there is no time to waste.
 After searching the town for the Kokiri Sword, and finding enough rupees to buy the Deku Shield, Link is allowed to enter the presence of the Great Deku Tree.
 Link finds out that he has been summoned to attempt to save the Deku Tree from death after being cursed by an evil man.
 After defeating the curse, but failing to save the Great Deku Tree, Link is told the origin of the world of Hyrule…..

 "A long time ago . . .